Marcus Rush (American football)

-Marcus Rush (born June 19, 1991) is an American football linebacker who is currently a free agent.
+Marcus Rush (born June 19, 1991) is an American former football linebacker.
 He played college football at Michigan State.
-He was signed by the San Francisco 49ers as an undrafted free agent following the 2015 NFL Draft.
+He was signed by the San Francisco 49ers as an undrafted free agent following the 2015 NFL draft.

 Early years

 Rush attended Moeller High School where he was rated among the nation's top defensive ends by Scouts, Inc. (#55), Scout.com (#60), and Max Emfinger (#74).
 He was also named to Super Prep and PrepStar's All-Midwest teams.
 He was ranked among Ohio's top seniors by Rivals.com (#36) as well as Scout.com (#44).

 As a sophomore in 2007, he appeared in eight games and recorded 16 tackles.
 In 2008, as a junior, he recorded 75 tackles, nine sacks, and two fumble recoveries.
 For the season, he was named second-team All-Conference.
 In 2009, as a senior, he finished second on the team in tackles.
 He recorded 70 tackles (35 solo), 15.5 tackles-for-loss, 11 sacks, four quarterback hurries, four passes defensed, two blocked kicks, and two interceptions.
 He was named the Great Catholic League South Co-Athlete of the Year after leading the conference in sacks (11) as a senior.